 Cleaning equipment parts seems like a simple operation without much risk.
 But, Plant Engineering highlights the hazards of corrosive cleaning solutions.
 These types of dangerous chemicals top their list of safety hazards to avoid in manufacturing jobs.

-News - Disposal - Justrite
+Workplace Safety Articles and News - Disposal - Justrite

 Laboratories store and handle different chemicals in their daily operation.
 Some are flammable and some are corrosive, while others are completely inert.
 One key to laboratory safety is keeping using chemical containers that minimize the risk of spills, fires and toxic vapors.
 Carboy containers provide these functions.